psu13/mutable-states/content/10 Things to Eat In Pittsburgh Before You are Dead.md

 Category: Food
 Author: psu

 The idea for this list came to me while I was at the “offal night” at Legume.
 I also figured it would make a good piece for the annual exercise in end of year top ten lists.
 Well, so much for that.
-My personal critieria for the items on this list was a combination of “unique to Pittsburgh”, “personal favorite”, and simply “really good food” in about equal parts.
+My personal criteria for the items on this list was a combination of “unique to Pittsburgh”, “personal favorite”, and simply “really good food” in about equal parts.
 I did also try to avoid things everyone already knows about, hence the lack of an entry for Primanti’s.
 Sorry.
 Anyway, here is the list.

 10. **Chili and Cheese Beef Dog at the O. With onions.**